 4. Finally, in 2015 started the last phase of construction of the river walk along a stretch of one kilometer from the left river Odiel began.
 This part of the project has just ended, having scheduled to open on July 5, 2016.
-For this inauguration is planned acts aimed enjoyment of citizenship.
-This riverwalk has been built on an area where there was a bare surface sludge without environmental values, and currently has been returned to the city to develop an important social function and to recover this area for the citizens.
+For this inauguration were planned acts aimed enjoyment of citizenship.